EnzoCabrera/ManageIt/README.md

 - Log company expenses with description, cost, type, issue date, and payment date
 - Filter expenses by month and year to stay organized

+✅ Manage Orders
+- Create orders linked to customers with payment type, due date, and notes
+- Add multiple items per order with automatic stock validation and discount support
+- Update or soft-delete orders, with items and stock adjusted automatically

 ✅ **Secure Auth**
 - Register and login users with encrypted passwords (BCrypt)
 - Generate and validate JWT tokens for secure access